 Defibrillators in Saltford

-Defibrillator locations in Saltford as follows, please note those ‘on premises’ are accessible only when open, with permission of site owners/managers.
+Defibrillator locations in Saltford are linked here with a map and as follows, please note those ‘on premises’ are accessible only when open, with permission of site owners/managers.

 Davies and Way Estate Agents: Beech Rd side, BS31 3BA, on external wall.
 What3words/// each.listed.calendars

 High St / Mead Lane, BS31 3EJ, on phone box exterior.
 What3Words/// currently.survive.treetop